nataliepopescu/verifopt/PATTERNS.md

   call void %25(ptr noundef nonnull align 1 %animal.sroa.0.0.i16)
 ...
 ```
-- yes?
+- maybe?
 - vtable access is prefaced by two phi nodes, one for the vtable ptr, and one for the concrete animal struct ptr
 - in each of `dyn_dp_1` and `dyn_dp_2`, the phi nodes only choose between the relevant subset of Animal type vtables/objects

 ### 8: make constructors less interesting again, and try different path calls